ACA state reporting

 • You can file electronically or by mail.
 The FTB encourages electronic filing.
 If you are filing more than 250 forms of a certain type, you must file electronically.
 For example, if you have 500 Forms 1095-C and 75 Forms 1095-B, you do not need to file Forms 1095-B electronically.

-If your organization has a California state ACA reporting obligation, pay attention to these deadlines:
+If your organization has a California state ACA reporting obligation, pay attention to these 2024 deadlines, reflective of the 2023 tax year:

 Employers must provide health insurance information (Form 1095-B/C) to current employees and former employees covered in the prior year